-The two-time Frontier League Broadcaster of the Year and Ballpark Digest’s Honorable Mention for the 2011 and 2013 National Broadcaster of the Year, Tim Calderwood has proudlyserved as the voice of the Boomers for all radio broadcasts since the organization's first year in 2012.
+The three-time Frontier League Broadcaster of the Year and Ballpark Digest’s Honorable Mention for the 2011 and 2013 National Broadcaster of the Year, Tim Calderwood has proudlyserved as the voice of the Boomers for all radio broadcasts since the organization's first year in 2012.
 Calderwood was named Frontier League Broadcaster of the Year for the Boomers 2013 Championship Season.

 After beginning his career with the Schaumburg Flyers as the broadcast intern for the 2002 season and official scorer and fill-in broadcaster for two full seasons, the Elgin native was named the Sports Information Director and Broadcaster for Division III Loras College in Dubuque, Iowa, where he was responsible for broadcasting games for eight sports and conducting media and web operations for all 21 sports.
 While in his role at Loras, Calderwood spent his summers working for a pair collegiate wood bat leagues serving as the Director of Communications/Broadcaster for the DuPage Dragons in the CICL in 2005 and the Director of Media Relations/Broadcaster for the Sanford Mainers in the NECBL in 2006.